octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 For a good understanding of this theoretical part, it is recommended to have some notions on first-order and second-order logic [[10]](/formal-verification/gadt-coq#references), mathematics (e.g. set, group, monoid, associativity, distributivity, reflexivity), functional programming, and language theory.

 ### Type theory

-In mathematics, logic, and computer science, a type system is a formal system in which every term has a "type" which defines its meaning and the operations that may be performed on it. **Type theory** is the academic study of type systems.
+In mathematics, logic and computer science, a _type system_ is a formal system in which every term has a **type**.
+The type defines the meaning and the operations that can be performed on it. **Type theory** is the academic study of type systems.

-Type theory is closely linked to many fields of active research.
-Most particular, the Curry–Howard correspondence [[6] [7]](/formal-verification/gadt-coq#references) provides a deep isomorphism between intuitionistic logic, typed λ-calculus and cartesian closed categories.
+Type theory is closely linked to many fields of active research, including the Curry–Howard correspondence [[6] [7]](/formal-verification/gadt-coq#references) that provides a deep isomorphism between _intuitionistic logic_, typed _λ-calculus_ and _cartesian closed categories_.

 Some type theories serve as alternatives to set theory as a foundation of mathematics.
-Two well-known such theories are _Alonzo Church's typed λ-calculus_ and _Per Martin-Löf's intuitionistic type theory_.
+Two famous theories are _Alonzo Church's typed λ-calculus_ and _Per Martin-Löf's intuitionistic type theory_.
 The _Per Martin-Löf's intuitionistic type theory_ has been the foundation of constructive mathematics.
-For example, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/gadt-coq#references).
+For instance, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/gadt-coq#references).

 ### Coq

-Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/gadt-coq#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.
+Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/gadt-coq#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs, and proofs.
+Programs chave to comply to their specifications.

-Properties, programs and proofs are formalized in the _Coq_ language called _Gallina_ which follows the principles of the Calculus of Inductive Constructions (CIC).
+Properties, programs, and proofs are formalized in the _Coq_ language called _Gallina_, which follows the _Calculus of Inductive Constructions_ (CIC).

+//TODO: What are "properties", "programs" and "proofs" ?

 #### CoC - CiC

-Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [[13]](/formal-verification/gadt-coq#references) (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
+Initially developed by Thierry Coquand, the _Calculus of Constructions_ [[13]](/formal-verification/gadt-coq#references) (or CoC) is a typed high-order _λ-calculus_ (i.e. a typed formal system taking the logic of second-order into account).
 The CoC is used as a typed programming language.

 Many derivatives of CoC have been created to handle inductive types, predicates and co-inductive types.
-The Calculus of Inductive Constructions ([[18]](/formal-verification/gadt-coq#references) CiC) is an extension of CoC which integrates inductive datatype.
+The CIC ([[18]](/formal-verification/gadt-coq#references)) is an extension of CoC which integrates inductive datatype.
 The _Coq_ proof assistant is built upon CiC.

 All logical judgments in Coq are typing judgments: the very heart of _Coq_ is, in fact, a type-checking algorithm.

-An interesting additional feature of _Coq_ is that it can automatically extract executable programs from specifications, as either Objective Caml or Haskell source code.
+An interesting additional feature of _Coq_ is that it can automatically extract executable programs from specifications, either as _OCaml_ or as _Haskell_ source code.

 #### Gallina (Term and Vernacular)

-Logical objects (such as theorems, axioms) are formalized in Gallina-Term language and proof scripts are formalized in Gallina-Vernacular language which provides _tactics_.
+Logical objects (such as theorems, axioms) are formalized in Gallina-Term language, and proof scripts are formalized in Gallina-Vernacular language, which provides _tactics_.

-The proof script is executed by the _Coq_ inference engine.
-In the case of a Tezos smart contract, the inference engine rely on the Coq universe and the Mi-Cho-Coq library.
+The _Coq_ inference engine executes the proof script.
+In the case of a Tezos smart contract, the inference engine relies on the Coq universe and the _Mi-Cho-Coq_ library.

-For more information about the CoC and CiC foundation, it is recommended to read the official paper of "Thierry Coquand" and other documentation [[13] [16] [18]](/formal-verification/gadt-coq#references).
+For more information about the CoC and CiC foundation, it is recommended to read the official paper from Thierry Coquand and other documentation [[13] [16] [18]](/formal-verification/gadt-coq#references).
 It is required to know the basis of λ-calculus [[17]](/formal-verification/gadt-coq#references) in order to understand mathematical notations used in CoC and CiC.

 ### GADT
 Generalized algebraic data type (GADT) is a generalization of parametric algebraic data types (i.e. a standard representation of algebraic data types).

 The idea of **algebraic data types** is to define a language as a composite type and formalize an algebra of data types (like the algebra on numbers).
 The programming language can be seen as a complex-type with functors.

-An important application of GADTs is to embed **higher-order abstract syntax** in a type-safe fashion.
+An essential application of GADTs is to embed **higher-order abstract syntax** in a type-safe fashion.

 In computer science, **higher-order abstract syntax** (abbreviated HOAS) is a technique for the representation of abstract syntax trees for languages with variable binders.

-This article [[8]](/formal-verification/gadt-coq#references) describes how to define a **higher-order abstract syntax** in _Coq_ (i.e. defining axioms, and inductive types).
+This article [[8]](/formal-verification/gadt-coq#references) describes how to define an **higher-order abstract syntax** in _Coq_ (i.e., defining axioms, and inductive types).
-GADT is similar to inductive families of data types (or inductive data types) found in _Coq_'s _Calculus of Inductive Constructions_ [[18]](/formal-verification/gadt-coq#references).
+GADT is similar to inductive families of data types (or inductive data types) found in _Coq_'s CIC [[18]](/formal-verification/gadt-coq#references).

 #### Algebraic Data Type

-In computer programming, especially functional programming and type theory, an **algebraic data type** is a kind of composite type, (i.e., a type formed by combining other types).
+In computer programming, and especially functional programming and type theory, an **algebraic data type** is a kind of composite type, (i.e., a type formed by combining other types).

 Two common classes of algebraic types are product types (i.e., tuples and records) and sum types (i.e., tagged or disjoint unions, coproduct types or variant types).

 The values of a product type typically contain several values, called **fields**.
 All values of that type have the same combination of field types.
 The set of all possible values of a product type is the set-theoretic product, i.e., the Cartesian product, of the sets of all possible values of its field types.

 The values of a sum type are typically grouped into several classes, called **variants**.
-A value of a variant type is usually created with a quasi-functional entity called a constructor.
+A value of a variant type is created with a quasi-functional entity called a constructor.
 Each variant has its own constructor, which takes a specified number of arguments with specified types.
 The set of all possible values of a sum type is the set-theoretic sum, i.e., the disjoint union, of the sets of all possible values of its variants.

-Basically, the Algebraic Data Type (ADT) formalizes a language into a composite type and describes possible operations on data types.
+The _Algebraic Data Type_ (ADT) formalizes a language into a composite type and describes possible operations on data types.

 #### Example with Michelson pairs and variants

-Let's illustrate the ADT formalization by defining a set with PRODUCT (a product type) and SUM (a sum type) thus forming a semi-ring which can model Michelson language structures (Pairs and Variants).
-Defining Michelson data structures as an ADT provides a strong typechecking mechanism on Michelson scripts.
+Let's illustrate the ADT formalization by defining a set with PRODUCT (a product type) and SUM (a sum type) thus forming a _semi-ring_ that can model Michelson language structures (_Pairs_ and _Variants_).
+Defining Michelson data structures as an ADT provides a robust type-checking mechanism on Michelson scripts.

 The Michelson language can be modeled as a mathematical object (set) with a set of rules (PRODUCT and SUM) describing possible operations on datatypes.

-PRODUCT type = `(a b)` (i.e. Michelson pair)
+PRODUCT type = `(a b)` (i.e., Michelson pair)
 - reflexivity: (up to an isomorphism) _swap_ : `(a b) ~ (b a)`
 - associativity: (up to an isomorphism) _assoc_ :  `((a, b), c) ~ (a, (b, c))`
 - neutral element: (up to an isomorphism) _first_ : `(a,()) ~ a`

-Programmatically speaking, a tuple `(int bool)` does not match a tuple `(bool int)` but both contain the same information.
+Programmatically speaking, a tuple `(int bool)` does not match a tuple `(bool int)`, but both contain the same information.
 These two tuples are equivalent up to an isomorphism (which is the function "swap"; i.e. `swap x = (snd x, fst x)`).
-Notice that the inverse function of _swap_ is _swap_; and also _assoc_ and _first_ are invertible (up to an isomorphism).
+Notice that the inverse function of _swap_ is _swap_.
+Also _assoc_ and _first_ are invertible (up to an isomorphism).

 SUM type = (Either a b); `Either a b = Left a | Right b` (i.e. variant)
 - reflexivity: `Either a b ~ Either b a`